Bella Dorita

-María Yáñez García (stage name, Bella Dorita; Cuevas de Almanzora, Province of Almería, February 23, 1901 - Barcelona, June 27, 2001), was a Spanish cabaret singer, dancer, and vedette.
+María Yáñez García (stage name, Bella Dorita; Cuevas de Almanzora, Province of Almería, February 23, 1901 – Barcelona, June 27, 2001), was a Spanish cabaret singer, dancer, and vedette.

+Biography

 In 1913, she emigrated to Barcelona with her family (mother, grandfather, uncle and six siblings) due to the economic hardship caused by the closure of the lead and silver mines in her locale.
 In Barcelona, she worked in a toy factory and embroidery shop.
 At the age of sixteen, she eloped with her first husband.
 After a working as a hostess, she appeared in 1917 at a beauty pageant which started her on a career in show business, debuting in 1923.
-As a cupletista, she appeared in halls and theaters, such as Pompeya, Rigat, Novelty, Bataclán, Cómico, Español, Arnau, Victoria, Nuevo, and Apolo where she began to establish his career.
+As one of the four most notable cupletistas of her era, she appeared in halls and theaters, such as Pompeya, Rigat, Novelty, Bataclán, Cómico, Español, Arnau, Victoria, Nuevo, and Apolo where she began to establish his career.
 In those years, she took singing lessons and voice as well as learning how to perform on the Catalan stage.